 The Wild Speaker Series is a monthly meeting in Las Vegas hosted by Friends of Nevada Wilderness.
 We invite local experts in their field to talk, demonstrate or discuss current conservation issues with our community.
 Since its beginning in February 2015 we've seen some fascinating presentations and watched attendance grow.
 Please join us at REI in Boca Park every first Thursday at 7 pm for a new speaker every month, everyone is welcome!

-April 6, 2017 - Nick Saines, local geologist & hydrologist will talk about the glaciation of the Spring Mountains in Ice Age.
+April 6, 2017 - Nick Saines, local geologist & hydrologist will talk about the glaciation of the Spring Mountains during the Ice Age.

 Thomas Valencia Education and Outreach Specialist with the Lake Mead National Recreation Area went over some of the Wilderness areas in the area and popular spots to explore.